ntnhut/LeetSolve/docs/source/Hash_Table/03_H_13_Roman_to_Integer_int.md

 ### Code explanation

-1. This code initializes an unordered map called `value` that maps Roman numeral characters to their integer values.
+1. This code initializes an unordered map `value` that maps Roman numeral characters to their integer values.
 Each key-value pair represents a Roman numeral character and its corresponding integer value.

 2. It initializes the `result` variable with the integer value of the last character in the Roman numeral string `s`.
 This serves as the starting point for the total value.

-3. The main processing is done in a `for` loop that iterates through the Roman numeral string from the second-to-last character (index `s.length() - 2`) and goes backwards to the beginning of the string (index `0`).
+3. The main processing is done in a `for` loop that iterates through the Roman numeral string from the second-to-last character (index `s.length() - 2`) and goes backward to the beginning of the string (index `0`).

 4. Inside the loop, the code compares the value of the current Roman numeral character (`s[i]`) with the value of the next Roman numeral character (`s[i+1]`):
    - If the value of the current character is less than the value of the next character, it means that the current character represents a subtractive combination (e.g., IV for 4 or IX for 9).
 In this case, subtract the value of the current character from the `result`.